kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

     // as soon as the Kaa client is started. self.kaaClient = [KaaClientFactory clientWithStateDelegate:self];

-    // Configure log upload strategy in order to upload logs right after adding a new one, set maximum of parallel log uploads to 1.
+    // Configure log uploading strategy so that logs are uploaded upon adding a new log.
+Set maximum parallel log uploads to 1.
     RecordCountLogUploadStrategy *logUploadStrategy = [[RecordCountLogUploadStrategy alloc] initWithCountThreshold:1];
     logUploadStrategy.maxParallelUploads = 1;
     [self.kaaClient setLogUploadStrategy:logUploadStrategy];